01 – Fidel Castro completes 30 years in power in Cuba.

 25 – Deposed Romanian president Nicolae Ceausescu and his wife are executed by a firing squad after a secret military tribunal finds them both guilty of crimes against the state.

 28 – Rescuers are trying to reach at least eight people feared still trapped in the ruins of the Newcastle Workers’ Club, which collapsed during Australia’s most devastating earthquake.
 There are 12 confirmed deaths in the quake, nine from the club and three from the inner suburb of Hamilton.
 The city’s business district has been severely damaged along with hundreds of thousands of other buildings and houses, in a damage bill estimated at around $1,500 million.
 Police and the army are in Newcastle in force, helping in rescue work, demolition of unsafe buildings and the prevention of looting.
-The Workers’ Club collapsed when the quake struck just before 10.30am.
-It was pension day and the club poker machines were pulsating as the members were still in festive mood on the Christmas break.
+The Workers’ Club collapsed when the quake struck just before 10.30 am.
+It was pension day and the club poker machines were pulsating as the members were still in a festive mood on the Christmas break.

 29 – Dissident Czech writer Vaclav Havel is elected president of Czechoslovakia.